GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 [Gravity Flow is a tool used to automate business processes](https://gravityflow.io/?ref=12), and one of its features include the ability to [schedule Steps at defined intervals](https://docs.gravityflow.io/article/67-scheduling-a-step).
 You can use this scheduling functionality with their Notification workflow step to send out your Gravity Forms Notification(s) at specific intervals.

-Before you start the Workflow setup, [have a ready of the Gravity Flow Introduction guide](https://docs.gravityflow.io/article/50-an-introduction-to-the-features) so you've the foundational knowledge you need.
-To set this up correctly we'll create two Notification steps on the form.
+Before you start the Workflow setup, [have a ready of the Gravity Flow Introduction guide](https://docs.gravityflow.io/article/50-an-introduction-to-the-features), so you've the foundational knowledge you need.
+To set this up correctly, we'll create two Notification steps on the form.
 The first will include the Schedule delay and then send the Notification, while the second is used to create a loop so the workflow never ends and the schedule repeats indefinitely.

 ![An overview of the Gravity Flow workflow needed to schedule the notification(s)](https://resources.gravitypdf.com/uploads/2020/06/gravity-flow-workflow-overview.png)

-When you setup the first Notification step, enable the "Schedule this step" option and and select the appropriate *Delay* interval.
+When you setup the first Notification step, enable the "Schedule this step" option and select the appropriate *Delay* interval.
 Gravity Flow supports delaying by:

 * Minute
 * Hour